-Avocado trees make a great indoor plant.
+Avocado trees make a great indoor plant, as long as you have the proper growing requirements in your location.
 The key to growing an avocado plant indoors is finding dwarf varieties that fit in your living space.
 Even a dwarf avocado plant can reach 8 feet tall (2.4 meters), so you’ll need a lot of space.
 After that, it’s just a matter of making sure your indoor trees get enough direct sunlight.
 Your avocado tree needs at least 6 hours of direct sunlight per day.
 As long as your avocado houseplant gets enough sun and water, it will grow well indoors.

 How Long Does it Take to Grow an Avocado Indoors?

 An avocado pit will sprout into an avocado seedling after only 6 weeks.
 After that, it can take anywhere from 5 to 15 years for your tree to reach full maturity.
 However, an indoor avocado tree can take up to 10 years to bear avocado fruit.

 - Avocado pits will grow into seedlings after only a few weeks.

 - Avocado trees reach maturity by 15 years.

 - Avocado trees often do not bear fruit until nearly 10 years old.

 - Buy an avocado tree from a nursery to decrease the time until the tree bears fruit.